 6. Million Dollar Baby (2004)

-This film is all about dedication and will power.
-When the character played by Hillary Swank decided to train under the best coach (Clint Eastwood), there is nothing she doesn’t do to get his attention and just would not settle for anything less.
-Sports movies and boxing movies, especially, always have a motivational undertone and this film is a great example.
+This film is all about dedication and willpower.
+When the character played by Hilary Swank decides to train under the best coach (Clint Eastwood), there is nothing she doesn’t do to get his attention and just would not settle for anything less.
+Sports movies and boxing movies, especially, always have a motivational undertone, and this film is a great example.
 It would inspire you to aim for the best and work towards your goals.

 Read More: Greatest Short Films of All Time